Search-and-Fetch with 2 Robots on a Disk: Wireless and Face-to-Face Communication Models: Face-to-face Model

-By Lemma~\ref{lem: Performance when x>=d} we can focus on the (much more interesting) case that \ro2, which is the first robot that finds an interesting point, arrives at $I$ at time $x:=\arc{AI}< {\dist}$.
+By Lemma~\ref{lem: Performance when x>=d} we can focus on the (much more interesting) case that \ro2, which is the first robot that finds a PoI, arrives at $I$ at time $x:=\arcc{AI}< {\dist}$.
 A reference for the analysis below is Figure~\ref{fig: non-wireless-algo} which is accurately depicting point $A$ at most $\alpha$ arc-distance away from $I$.
 For the sake of better exposition, we examine next the cases ${\dist}\leq 2\pi/3$ and $\alpha \geq 2\pi/3$ separately.
 Note that in the former case robots may run subroutines \alg1 or \alg2, while in the latter case robots may run subroutines \alg1 or \alg3.
-For both lemmata below, the reader may consult Figures~\ref{fig: general pic 3 d} and \ref{fig: non-wireless-algo}.
+For the lemma below, the reader may consult Figures~\ref{fig: general pic 3 d} and \ref{fig: non-wireless-algo}.